Drug Abuse and Cardiovascular Health Risks: How Do Drugs Affect the Heart?

 In addition to these effects, some additives and contaminants in street drugs like heroin and cocaine may not be fully dissolved before injection.
 These contaminants can clog blood vessels supplying oxygen and nutrients to organs, leading to infections and tissue death in the lungs, liver, kidneys, or brain.

-Many popularly abused drugs, both illegal and prescription, have negative effects on the body, and the effects on the cardiovascular system, in particular, can range from mild to fatal.
+Many popularly misused drugs—both illegal and prescription—have negative effects on the body, and the effects on the cardiovascular system, in particular, can range from mild to fatal.
 The substances discussed in this article are only a partial list.
-Even drugs generally considered to have mild cardiovascular effects, like the hallucinogen psilocybin (“magic mushrooms”), have been known to cause arrhythmias and heart attacks in some users 14.
+Even drugs generally considered to have mild cardiovascular effects may lead to heart problems.

-Unfortunately, many drug abusers are unaware of these risks and may hide their drug use, making it difficult for physicians to properly diagnose and treat any associated health issues, should they arise 15.
-The tendency for many substance abusers to combine several different drugs may significantly compound these health risks.
+Unfortunately, many people may not be aware of these risks and may hide their drug use, making it difficult for physicians to properly diagnose and treat any associated health issues, should they arise.
+People who engage in polysubstance use may compound these health risks.
 Further complicating the issue is the fact that the precise effects of these combinations are often understudied and quite difficult to predict.

-The cardiovascular side effects of substance abuse can be deadly and occur without warning even in individuals who are not habitual drug users.
-Those who are addicted to drugs are at even greater risk because these dangers increase when the body is exposed to these substances repeatedly over a long period of time.
-However, addiction is extremely difficult to overcome alone, and simply knowing the dangers of drug misuse is often not enough for an addicted individual to break the cycle of drug use.
-Fortunately, there are many resources available if you or a loved one is struggling with drug use.
+The cardiovascular side effects of substance misuse can be deadly and may occur without warning, even in individuals who are not habitual drug users.
+Those who are addicted to drugs are at even greater risk because these dangers increase when the body is exposed to substances repeatedly over a long period of time.